aws-solutions-library-samples/guidance-for-a-multi-tenant-generative-ai-gateway-with-cost-and-usage-tracking-on-aws/README.md

-# multi-tenant Generative AI gateway with cost and usage tracking on AWS
+# Multi-tenant Generative AI gateway with cost and usage tracking on AWS

 In this repository, we show you how to build a multi-tenant SaaS solution to access foundation models with [Amazon Bedrock](https://aws.amazon.com/bedrock/) and [Amazon SageMaker](https://aws.amazon.com/sagemaker/).